 Summer Energy Savings Tips for Your Home and Business

-Summer has finally settled in and FOCUS ON ENERGY® has some advice to save energy and money in your home or business.
-Check out our summer energy efficiency tips below to improve your overall comfort, save on utility bills and help Wisconsin’s environment.
+Summer is here and FOCUS ON ENERGY® has some advice to save energy and money in your home or business.

 For Your Home

-Grill outside.
+Outdoor cooking.
 Cooking indoors on the stove or oven produces more heat in your home that you don't want in the summer.
-Save on cooling costs by using the grill to cook your meals outside.
+Save on cooling costs, enjoy the fresh air, and put that grill to use cooking meals outside.

 For Your Business

-Turn the thermostat up or off during unoccupied hours and on weekends.
+Turn the thermostat up or off during unoccupied hours.
 When no one is in the building, there's no need to waste energy cooling down your facility.
-Use a smart or programmable thermostat to preset your preferred temperature settings.
+Use a programmable smart thermostat to preset your preferred temperature settings at different times of the day.

 Related Blogs